JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 appendInfoLine: newline$, newline$, "Whoo-hoo!
 It didn't crash!"
 </pre>

-So now we have a script that knows what files to look at and how many phonemes there are in the TextGrid.
+So now we have a script that knows what files to look at and how many intervals there are on the phoneme tier in the TextGrid.

 # Loop through the intervals

 What we now need to do is construct a "for" loop.
 This is something that can be done in virtually every programming language.
 We tell Praat to execute the same command some prespecified number of times.
-In this case, we want to do stuff at every interval—534 times.
+In this case, we want to do analyze and extract information from potentially all 534 intervals in the phoneme tier, so we'll run a loop 534 times.

 A for loop example in Praat looks like this: